alecramsay/MM2/README.md

 You can continue to allocate seats to states, by calling the `assign_next()` method which returns the # of the House seat, the priority value, the state that gets the seat, and the seat # for the state.

-## MM2 for Congress
+## Augmented Apportionment

-The MM2Apportioner class wraps the HH_Apportioner class and adds MM2 for Congress functionality.
+The MM2Apportioner class wraps the HH_Apportioner class and adds functionality for apportioning addition (party) list seats to states, again based on a decennial census, and then allocating the list seats to parties based on the results of an election.
 This can be used in two modes.
 To apportion nominal & list seats to states based on a census:

 ```python